 I am pleased to be able to present a positive assessment of the work and progress of CMS this year.
-I am grateful to the staff for their comprehensive presentations and responses to issues raised by the Committee and would like to commend staff for the adjustments they have been required to make in the light of the COVID-19 response toward the end of this reporting year.
-I would also like to thank my fellow independent and departmental colleagues on the Committee for their interest and insight into the work of the Child Maintenance Service.
+I am grateful to the staff for their comprehensive presentations and responses to issues raised by the Committee and would like to commend staff for the adjustments they have been required to make in light of the continuing COVID-19 response.